Group-10-INFO3305/proposal/README.md

 c) Features and Functionality

-1)  Register, Log In, Log Out
+1)  Register, Log In, Log Out (User Authentication)

     - Admins are required to register before editing the menu.
-    - Only admins can update the menu
+    - Only admins can update the menu.
+    - Implements the user authentication feature by making sure the username and password matches.

 2)  Menu Page